Reverse 1-1-2

 Reverse 1-1-2 is a public safety communications technology used by public safety organizations throughout the world to communicate with groups of people in a defined geographic area.
-Reverse 112 allows authorities to rapidly warn those in danger, directly through their mobile phones.
-Two European countries already have implemented an efficient Reverse 112 system.
+Reverse 1-1-2 allows authorities to rapidly warn those in danger, directly through their mobile phones.

 The system uses preferably Cell Broadcast technology to deliver predefined emergency messages.
-Examples of successful nationwide reverse-112 implementations can be found in Japan, Taiwan, South Korea, United States, Canada, United Arabic Emirates, Saudi Arabia, Philippines, Oman, Romania, The Netherlands, Greece, Chile, Peru, China, Russia and New Zealand.
+Examples of successful nationwide reverse-112 implementations can be found in Japan, Taiwan, South Korea, United States, Canada, United Arab Emirates, Saudi Arabia, the Philippines, Oman, Romania, the Netherlands, Greece, Chile, Peru, China, Russia and New Zealand.